AnishSherchan/Git_Cheat_sheet/README.md

 # Git_Cheat_sheet
-Here are some useful cheats which is used for git bash in CLI.
+Here are some useful cheats which is used for git bash in CLI.!